LoftyWarne/task-management-app-client/README.md

 # Task Management App Client

-This is the repository for the front-end of a simple task management web app.
+This is the repository for the front-end of a simple task management web app built using React and Typescript.

 ## Demo